News & Events

 *Last day to drop courses (tentative)

-*Last day to register/add courses/change grade option (tentative)
+*Last day to register/add courses/change grading option (tentative)

-Last day for undergraduates to file application for graduation for spring;
+Last day for undergraduates to file application for graduation for fall;

-Last day for classified graduate students to file application for graduation for spring;
+Last day for classified graduate students to file application for graduation for fall

-**Fall admission application final deadline for undergraduate students; Last day for returning classified graduates to file for summer readmission
+**Spring admission application final deadline for undergraduate students; Last day for returning classified graduate students to file for spring readmission

 *Last day for restricted withdrawals

-Last day for instructors to submit "I" removal grades for fall to the Office of the Registrar.
+Last day for instructors to submit "I" removal grades for spring and summer to the Office of the Registrar;

-Last day to apply for credit by examination for spring semester.
+Last day to apply for credit by examination for fall semester

 Theses and dissertations due in the Office of Graduate Education